 Kun has funded healthcare for 428 patients in 16 countries.

-Sen is a mother of nine from Cambodia.
-She has five sons, four daughters, and eleven grandchildren.
-She likes to read about Buddha, listen to the monks praying on the radio, and watch Thai TV dramas.
-Ten years ago, Sen developed a cataract in each eye, causing her blurred vision, tearing, photophobia, and itching.
+Em is a 68-year-old rice farmer from Cambodia.
+She has twenty grandchildren and in her free time, she likes to go to the pagoda.
+One year ago, Em developed a cataract in each eye, causing her blurry vision, itchiness, and irritation.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Sen learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
-On February 12, doctors will perform a phacoemulsification surgery and an intraocular lens implant in each eye.
+When Em learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
+On February 27, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $398 procedure.
-She says, "I hope I can see everything clearly again so I can continue my work at home like washing clothes and go outside by myself."
+She says, "I hope that after my surgery I will be able to go to the pagoda and attend the ceremonies that I normally like to participate in."